mitranim/tabularius/doc/app.md

 ## File system

-FS access is done via `window.showOpenFilePicker` and `window.showDirectoryPicker`.
+FS access is done via `globalThis.showOpenFilePicker` and `globalThis.showDirectoryPicker`.

 We store obtained file handles in IndexedDB for later access.